 GAC:

-The GAC participates by appointing members to ATRT and other review teams.
-All GAC-related recommendations in both the ATRT1 and 2 Final reports have been implemented by the GAC.
+The GAC participates at a community-wide level by appointing members to the ATRT and other review teams.
+All GAC-related recommendations in both the ATRT1 and ATRT2 Final reports have been implemented by the GAC.

-The GAC also reviews its internal processes and Operating Principles when developments so require.
+The GAC reviews its internal processes and Operating Principles in response to external developments and the views of members.
+The Operating Principles were reviewed and amended in 2010, 2011, and 2015.
+They are currently undergoing a comprehensive review.

 GNSO